JocelinPitt/MusicOnto/my-project/docs/index.md

         ...       # Other markdown pages, images and other files.

+This project contains two python files.
+The first one is Sentics.py that uses modules & a defined class for sentiment analysis of a sentence.
 ## Functions

+The Functions
 * `Tokens`: is a function for nlp analysis

         Returns: